Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-director.md

   Given : The sensor database is working

-  When : the predictions of patient visits are requested for particular time period
+  When : Request the predictions of patient visits for particular time period
   (Example - next week, next month)